Skip to main content

 Footnotes

 [^ 1] There may be instances in which a birth certificate is unobtainable because of country conditions or personal circumstances.
-In these instances, a requestor may submit secondary evidence or affidavits to establish his or her identity.
+In these instances, a requestor may submit secondary evidence or affidavits to establish the requestor’s identity.
 Any affidavit should explain the reasons primary evidence is unavailable.
 For more information, see the Department of State (DOS) Reciprocity Tables for identity documents that cannot be obtained in particular countries and during specific time periods.
 Asylum applicants may be able to establish their identity, including their full legal name, with testimony alone.

-[^ 3] For more information, see 8 Foreign Affairs Manual (FAM) 403.1, Name Usage and Name Change.
+[^ 9] For more information, see 8 Foreign Affairs Manual (FAM) 403.1, Name Usage and Name Change.

 Resources